 I think the thing that makes bought mince pies such a letdown and homemade ones so good, is that the bought ones are far too sweet.
-The pastry needs to be a contrast to the intensely sweet filling.
-I make a rich short crust that is meltingly tender and not sweet.
-It makes around 14 regular size mince pies with stars on top, or more if you do some as minis.
-FYI I always make double batches, but we are very greedy.
+The pastry needs to be a contrast to the sweet filling.
+I make a rich short crust that is meltingly tender but not sickly sweet.

-1 dessert spoon sugar – or if you are too lazy to measure like me use a small handful
+- 1 dstsp sugar – or if you are too lazy to measure like me use a small handful

-Splash of cold water – just enough to bring the mixture together
+- splash of ice cold water – just enough to bring the mixture together

-¾ tub of fruit mince if using store bought or approx I big cup full of home made.
+- ¾ tub of fruit mince if store bought or approx I big cup if home-made

 Add sugar, egg yolk, and water and pulse or mix with the blade of a knife until just combined.
-If the pastry is over worked it will be tough, if it is too dry add a dash more water.
+If the pastry is over worked it will be tough, if it is too crumbly add more water.

-Wrap the pastry in baking paper and rest it in the fridge for 1/2 an hour before rolling out.
+Wrap the pastry in paper or cling film and rest it in the fridge for 1/2 an hour before rolling out.